sahiga/developer.box.com/guides/applications/custom-apps/oauth2-setup.md

 ---
 # Setup with OAuth 2.0

-A Custom App can be set up to use client-side [oauth2][oauth2] authentication.
+A Custom App can be set up to use client-side [OAuth 2.0][oauth2] authentication.

 <CTA to="g://authentication/oauth2">
 Learn how OAuth 2.0 authentication works